Gracie Jiu Jitsu Vs BJJ

 There are also a number of smaller, local academies that offer GJJ classes.

-Brazilian Jiu Jitsu Vs Gracie Jiu Jitsu – Which One Should You Pick?
+BJJ vs Gracie JJ – Which One Should You Pick?

 The fact is, it is your personal choice.
-As shown in this article earlier, it’s a matter of personal preference.
+It’s a matter of personal preference.

 Whichever it is you choose, keep in mind that both have advantages.
 Both also are extremely rewarding to train in.